bbauska/UofM-AdvStyling/readme.md

 Popper will automatically put the tooltip in the right place near the button.

-It will position any UI element that \"pops out\" from the flow of your document and floats near a target element.
+It will position any UI element that &quot;pops out&quot; from the flow of your document and floats near a target element.
 The most common example is a tooltip, but it also includes popovers, drop-downs, and more.
-All of these can be generically described as a \"popper\" element.
+All of these can be generically described as a &quot;popper&quot; element.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 161.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->